 What is it that makes that popping sound when you crack your knuckles?
 A team of researchers led by the University of Alberta Faculty of Rehabilitation Medicine have confirmed that it is because of vacuum cavities forming in the joint's synovial fluid.

 How?
 By pulling the fingers of a test subject inside an MRI machine.

-“We call it the ‘pull my finger study’ — and actually pulled on someone’s finger and filmed what happens in the MRI,” said Professor Greg Kawchuk of the Faculty of Rehabilitation Medicine.
-“When you do that, you can actually see very clearly what is happening inside the joints.”
+"We call it the 'pull my finger study' — and pulled on someone's finger and filmed what happens in the MRI," said Professor Greg Kawchuk of the Faculty of Rehabilitation Medicine.
+"When you do that, you can clearly see what is happening inside the joints."

 "Fryer is so gifted at it, it was like having the Wayne Gretzky of knuckle cracking on our team," Professor Kawchuk said.

-Fryer’s fingers were inserted, one at a time, into a tube attached to a cable; this tube slowly pulled on each finger until the knuckle cracked.
-And, in each instance, it was absolutely the formation of the bubble in the synovial fluid that was associated with the popping sound, occurring within 310 milliseconds.
+Fryer's fingers were inserted, one at a time, into a tube attached to a cable; this tube slowly pulled on each finger until the knuckle cracked.
+And in each instance, it was the bubble formation in the synovial fluid was associated with the popping sound, occurring within 310 milliseconds.

 "The data fail to support evidence that knuckle cracking leads to degenerative changes in the metacarpal phalangeal joints in old age," the study concludes.